Achenbach Graphic Arts Council

 - The opportunity to meet fellow collectors

-- The AGAC travel program, providing opportunities to experience graphic arts in locations outside the Bay Area
+- The AGAC travel program, which provides opportunities to experience graphic arts in locations outside the Bay Area

-- The AGAC annual members meeting, held at the Legion of Honor, including reports from the Achenbach curators and AGAC Board, as well as presentations of recent acquisitions
+- The AGAC annual members meeting, which includes reports from curators and the AGAC Board, as well as presentations of recent acquisitions

-- The acquisition of art for the Achenbach collection
+- The acquisition of art for its collection

 - Sponsorship of a museum fellowship